esbmc/esbmc/python/README.md

 The configure script is hard coded to build for python 3: technically the autoconf file can be edited to build against python 2, and Boost.Python will work just as well with that.
-At the time of writing, python 2 only has three years of life left, you should avoid starting new projects in it.
+At the time of writing, python 2 only has three years of life left, new projects should avoid using it.

 Two switches to the configure script are required to build the python bindings:
  * --enable-python